YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 # Fine grain Optical Transport Network Scenarios Overview

-OTN network will cover a larger scope of networks, it may include the backbone network, metro core, metro aggregation, metro access, and even the OTN CPE in the customers' networks {{ITU-T_G.709.20}}.
+OTN networks cover a large scope of networks, including backbone, metro core, metro aggregation, metro access, and even the OTN CPE in the customers' networks.
+The typical scenarios for fgOTN is to provide low bit rate private line or private network services to customers over OTN networks, as described in {{ITU-T_G.709.20}}.

 In general, the metro OTN networks support both fgODUflex and ODUk switching.
-At the boundary nodes (e.g., metro-core nodes) of the metro OTN networks, the fgODUflexes to other metro OTN networks are multiplexed into ODUk of backbone networks.
+At the boundary between metro and backbone OTN networks, the fgODUflex connections setup between different metro OTN networks are multiplexed into server-layer ODUk connections to be carried through the backbone OTN networks.
 Therefore, the backbone OTN network could only support ODUk switching.

-The typical scenarios for fgOTN is to provide low bit rate private line or private network services for customers.
 The interface function requirements of fgOTN mainly include topology resource reporting and service provisioning.
-Three scenarios that require special consideration are listed based on the characteristics of fgOTN.
+This section is describing some scenarios that require special consideration based on the characteristics of fgOTN.

 ## Retrieve Server Tunnels Scenario of fgOTN